MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fifteen script copy special files e.g html file

 The sixteen script moves all files that begins with upper case letter

+The seventeen script deletes all files in the current working directorythat end with ~